stevekanger/custom-vscode-themes/README.md

 },
 ```

-If you like the default syntax like me then you can just copy one of themes and just paste in the colors from another theme you like.
+If you like the default syntax like me then you can just include the `./syntax.json` file in your theme.

 **Enjoy!**